CoreLathe/A7-RT/evidence/EVIDENCE.md

 | **Thread Safety** | Thread-safe operations | `threading.Lock()` used | ✅ |
 | **Isolation** | Namespace isolation | `namespace` param in `__init__` | ✅ |

 **Notable:** `responder.engine` declares a structural dependency on `state.store` but does not import it directly.
 It receives `Session` objects (from `types.core`) that were retrieved by the caller.
-This dependency is **conceptual/logical**—the engine works with session data that originates from the store, but the orchestrator mediates the relationship.
+This dependency is **conceptual/logical**.
+The engine works with session data that originates from the store, but the orchestrator mediates the relationship.

 #### `openapi.loader` ✅ COMPLIANT